 Evaluation of Satisfactory Academic Progress (SAP)

 The academic records of degree-seeking students are regularly reviewed by the Registrar to ensure that each student is making satisfactory academic progress.
 Each measure is reviewed at the conclusion of each semester, and is used to determine whether or not a student is in good academic standing.
-Three measures are used in evaluating a student's standing:
+Three measures are used in evaluating a student's standing.

-Qualitative Measure of Satisfactory Academic Progress
+Qualitative Measure of Satisfactory Academic Progress (BFA Only)

 Every student must achieve a semester grade point average (GPA) of 2.0 (C ) or above to remain in good academic standing.
 This measure is reviewed at the conclusion of each semester, and is used to determine whether or not a student is in good academic standing.
 A student with a semester GPA below 2.0 is put on an Academic Probation Status in which they continue to be eligible for financial aid.
 Any student who has earned a semester grade point average below 2.0 for two consecutive semesters will be dismissed from the College and may not be eligible for financial aid.
 This measure is not affected by full-time or part-time enrollment status.
+Graduate students (MFA, MAT and Salt) have different qualitative measures of satisfactory academic progress as articulated in their specific academic policies.

 Quantitative Measure of Satisfactory Academic Progress